Aquatic locomotion

 Aquatic locomotion or swimming is biologically propelled motion through a liquid medium.
 The simplest propulsive systems are composed of cilia and flagella.
 Swimming has evolved a number of times in a range of organisms including arthropods, fish, molluscs, amphibians, reptiles, birds, and mammals.

 Evolution of swimming

 Swimming evolved a number of times in unrelated lineages.
 Supposed jellyfish fossils occur in the Ediacaran, but the first free-swimming animals appear in the Early to Middle Cambrian.
 These are mostly related to the arthropods, and include the Anomalocaridids, which swam by means of lateral lobes in a fashion reminiscent of today's cuttlefish.
-Cephalopods joined the ranks of the nekton in the late Cambrian, and chordates were probably swimming from the Early Cambrian.
-Many terrestrial animals retain some capacity to swim, however some have returned to the water and developed the capacities for aquatic locomotion.
-Most apes (including humans), however, lost the swimming instinct.
+Cephalopods joined the ranks of the active swimmers (nekton) in the late Cambrian, and chordates were probably swimming from the Early Cambrian.
+Many terrestrial animals retain some capacity to swim; some have returned to the water and developed the capacities for aquatic locomotion.
+Most apes (including humans) have lost the swimming instinct.

-In 2013 Pedro Renato Bender, a research fellow at the University of the Witwatersrand's Institute for Human Evolution, proposed a theory to explain the loss of that instinct.
-Termed the Saci last common ancestor hypothesis (after Saci, a Brazilian folklore character who cannot cross water barriers), it holds that the loss of instinctive swimming ability in apes is best explained as a consequence of constraints related to the adaptation to an arboreal life in the last common ancestor of apes.
-Bender hypothesized that the ancestral ape increasingly avoided deep-water bodies when the risks of being exposed to water were clearly higher than the advantages of crossing them.
-A decreasing contact with water bodies then could have led to the disappearance of the doggy paddle instinct.